All pallets presented to the USPS, whether USPS-provided or mailer-provided, must meet the standards in 705.8.0.

 Strapping and Shrinkwrap (705.8.1.3)

-Each pallet must be secured with at least two straps or bands or be wrapped with plastic shrinkwrap (or both).
-Shrinkwrap must be wrapped completely over the lip of the pallet.
+Except for pallets of trays, each pallet must be secured with at least two straps or bands, or be wrapped with plastic shrinkwrap, or both.
+Shrinkwrap must be used to secure the trays to the pallet and must be securely wrapped around the pallet.
+Banding alone is not permitted.

 Stacking Pallets (705.8.3)

-Pallets may be stacked to a maximum of six high or 84 inches.
-Individual pallets must be strapped or shrinkwrapped (or both); the entire pallet stack must be securely banded (not shrinkwrapped).
-The heaviest pallet must be on the bottom of the stack; the lightest pallet must be on the top.
+Pallets may be stacked to a maximum of six tiers high, but must not exceed 84 inches in height (lower height restrictions may apply).
+Individual pallets must be strapped or shrinkwrapped (or both).
+The stack of pallets must be securely banded with at least two straps or bands (not shrinkwrapped).
+The heaviest pallet must be on the bottom of the stack and the lightest pallet must be on the top.
 There must be enough space between pallets to allow for a forklift.

 Measuring a Pallet

-Measuring points on a pallet are shown on reverse.
+Measuring points on a pallet are shown below:

 Pallet Boxes General (705.8.4)